HarryFoster1812/New-tab-Inspiration/README.md

 # New-tab-Inspiration

-## Are you tired of opening a new tab and seeing an *insparational message*?
+## Are you tired of opening a new tab and seeing an *inspirational message*?

 *So am I*, that's why i created this chrome extension!
 Bring yourself back down to ***reality*** every time you open a new tab!